Unifying Distributionally Robust Optimization via Optimal Transport Theory: Introduction

-Traditionally, these two methods have been viewed as separate mechanisms that correspond to different types of phenomena.
-In this paper, we demonstrate that these methods can be unified under the framework of OT-DRO with suitable conditional moment constraints.
-As a result, this approach allows us to incorporate distributional uncertainty sets to model the model misspecification in terms of \textbf{both} likelihoods and actual outcomes under OT methods.
+Traditionally, these $\phi$-divergence and Wasserstein distance approaches have been treated as distinct mechanisms, each tailored to a different source of distributional misspecification.
+In this paper, we show that they can be seamlessly unified within a generalized OT DRO framework on a lifted space with conditional moment constraints.
+This perspective enables OT methods to capture distributional uncertainty in both likelihoods and actual outcomes under a single, coherent model.